Self-Plagiarism – What is It and Tips to Avoid

 Always attribute and cite your work

 When you use your previous work to write new content, ensure to add attribution and citation.
 Acknowledging the author of the published content forgives you of plagiarism.
 Mention the date when the content was published first with the titles to make verification easy.
+You can use Smodin Auto citation Machine to add your citations.

 For students, who do not know how to cite the previous work, ask your professor for help.
 Different institutions have different policies for self-plagiarism.